-How Did I Get Exposed to Asbestos?
+How Was I Exposed to Asbestos?
+Common Sources of Exposure

 If you were just diagnosed with mesothelioma, your doctor probably told you that asbestos exposure is the most likely cause.